-Of course this chili is delicious on its own, but why not create a toppings bar for your family?
-Set out bowls of salsa, diced tomatoes, shredded cheese, sour cream, diced avocado, raw onions, cilantro–the sky’s the limit, and everyone gets to top their bowl exactly the way they like it.
+Of course, this chili is delicious on its own, but why not create a toppings bar for your family?
+Set out bowls of salsa, diced tomatoes, shredded cheese, sour cream, diced avocado, raw onions, cilantro – the sky’s the limit, and everyone gets to top their bowl exactly the way they like it.

-Whether you want a comforting meal on a cold night or a delicious weeknight meal, you won’t regret trying this white chicken chili.
+In our house, we often battle between Frito’s corn chips and more traditional tortilla chips.
+The truth?
+It is absolutely delicious either way.
+So whether you want a comforting meal on a cold night or a delicious weeknight meal, you won’t regret trying this white chicken chili.

 - 2 pounds boneless, skinless chicken breasts